Alpointernet/Alpointernets-Autoclicker/README.md

 # What Makes This Autoclicker Special?

-What makes this macro unique is that you won’t even notice it’s running while you’re playing.
+What makes this auto clicker unique is that you won’t even notice it’s running while you’re playing.
 It works very differently from other macros you’ve seen before.

 # How It Works (With Default Settings)